craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 #### Solid Terrain
 #### Shifting Terrain
 #### Difficult Terrain
-## Bodies of Water
 #### Suffocating
 While a character does not have access to healthy, breathable air, they can hold their breath for a number of minutes equal to their Constitution Modifier.

 When a character finally runs out of air, they will begin to Suffocate.
-While Suffocating, a character takes 1d6 True Force Damage for every round they have been Suffocating.
+While Suffocating, a character takes 1d10 True Force Damage for every round they have been Suffocating.

 ## Heat & Fire
 #### Flammable